 Bottles of apricot vinegar ready to be stored on a shelf or given as a gift

 A Bowl of Farm Fresh Apricots

-I toyed with maybe boiling the apricots to soften them, but ultimately decided that technique would add too much water to the apricots and baking them would bring the full flavor of the fruit out and not water the infused vinegar down in the end.
+I toyed with maybe stewing the apricots to soften them, but ultimately decided that technique would add too much water to the apricots and baking them would bring the full flavor of the fruit out and not water the infused vinegar down in the end.

+Bottles of apricot vinegar ready to be stored on a shelf or given as a gift